Christmas Color Palettes to Try That Aren’t Red

 Bringing nature into your decorating is a lovely way to add so much charm to your space.
 It just feels more welcoming when you see anything from nature, be it pinecones, leaves, and yes—oranges.

-Here’s another unexpected Christmas decor item that totally works: large pink flowers.
-These pretty elements are layered with gold ribbon, ornaments, and pine cones for a stunning feminine design.
+These pretty large pink flowers are layered with gold ribbon, ornaments, and pine cones for a stunning feminine design.

 While the colors are subtle, they make a significant impact on the overall look and style of the tree.
 Don’t be afraid to add some variety other than simple ornaments.
 Different textures draw the eye, just like Linda at Craftaholics Anonymous used on this tree.